You know that ruggedly handsome manly man the ladies all sigh for?

-- X-Men: First Class: Appearance-wise, Dr. Charles Xavier is strongly defined by his boyishness: he has a soft, round face, baby blue eyes, reddish lips (the colour is so deep at times that it almost looks like he's wearing lipstick), and is of shorter-than-average height.
+- Appearance-wise, Dr. Charles Xavier is strongly defined by his boyishness: he has a soft, round face, baby blue eyes, reddish lips (the colour is so deep at times that it almost looks like he's wearing lipstick), and is of shorter-than-average height.
 It's symbolic of his sensitive, nice guy qualities.
 Erik Lehnsherr even calls him "adorable" when Charles tries the Cerebro machine for the first time.
 With his fair complexion, the young telepath resembles a living porcelain doll, and his fragility becomes evident when he "breaks" physically and emotionally during the climax.